miguelfiguera/miguelfiguera/README.md

 My set of tools are:

-1. JS, NodeJs, React, Nextjs.
+1. JS, NodeJs, Express, React, Nextjs.
 2. Ruby, Rails.
 3. Python (for other stuff and not precisely webDevelopment).